 Entrepreneurial capabilities: You should have adequate business experience or technical education to pursue the technology or business idea that you present.

-Job creation: The mission of the Center for Business Development is to strengthen our local economy.
+Job creation: The mission of Business and Entrepreneurial Services is to strengthen our local economy.
 Because of this, we’ll be looking for businesses that will create local jobs with better-than-average wages and contribute to economic development.

 Growth potential: We are a springboard, not a landing place.
 We want to see you move on and succeed on your own.
 Because of this, we’ll be looking to see if your business has the potential to reach significant revenue levels.
 It should expect to have growth sufficient for it to graduate from the incubator in two to three years and continue growing after leaving.

 Coachable: A vital part of tenancy is the coaching and consulting you’ll receive.
 So, you’ll need to be willing to accept business development assistance and take part in monthly coaching sessions.
 Otherwise, we’re just another office building.